luloxi/evolution-DAO/README.md

 To finish, go to `packages/hardhat/scripts` and edit `createProposal.js` call to createProposal to account for changes made!

+> Remember to run `yarn deploy --reset` to deploy the new version of the contract before calling your modified createProposal.js!

 Great!
 Now each option for voting has a string specifying its content!
 Try calling `yarn create-proposal` to see names on voting options!

 ## ⛳️ Checkpoint 4: Adding a deadline ☠️